 The first step in ensuring that knowledge and information are on hand in the future is the environmental analysis.
 This identifies drivers in the external environment that will influence the type of information and knowledge that is required by the organization and how it will be used, as well as how the organization's business processes, corporate culture and future direction will define information and knowledge flows.
-The culture has a potent influence on how knowledge and information is used and valued within organizations.
-For example, the level and abundance of knowledge and information and the extent to which knowledge and information is shared influence and are influenced by the effectiveness of team work, as well as the levels of trust and confidence between team members.
+The culture has a potent influence on how knowledge and information are used and valued within organizations.
+For example, the level and abundance of knowledge and information flows and the extent of knowledge and information sharing influences and is influenced by the effectiveness of team work, and the levels of trust and confidence between team members.